a144z/Cursor-Recovery-Web/README.md

 3. View and search your conversations
 4. Download as JSON if needed

 That's it!
 No Python, no command line, no technical knowledge needed.
+Everything runs in your browser for maximum privacy and security.

 ## Development Setup